IgrikXD/Easy-SDR/Antenna Mini-Whip/SMD/Assembly guide.md

 An additional advantage will also be the location of the antenna at the highest available point of installation.

 ## Power supply recommendations
 When powering the antenna, **do not use power banks or other power supplies with impulse converters**.
-These devices create a sufficiently large amount of interference, which can adversely affect the reception quality.
+These devices create a sufficiently large amount of interference, which can adversely affect reception quality.
 It is recommended to use a battery with a nominal voltage of 5 - 13 V. In addition, a good solution will be the use of ferrite filters on power cables.